 - social and emotional skills to get along with others

-- communication and cognitive abilities to follow instructions and express their needs
+- communication and cognitive abilities to follow instructions and express their needs.

-From preschool to kindergarten
+Going from preschool to kindergarten

 Preschools can play a big part in developing school readiness.
 At preschool your child can learn through play, make friends, and develop responsibility, independence and confidence.